Skip to main content

 High-Level Overview

-Cloak is built on a modular architecture designed to separate user intent from on-chain execution.
-This separation is key to our privacy model.
-The system consists of three main components:
+CLOAK uses a modular architecture that separates user intent from on-chain execution.
+This separation is the basis of the privacy model.
+The system comprises three main components:

-1. User Client (Web App): Where you connect your wallet and sign intents.
+1. User Client (Web App): Wallet connection and intent signing.

-2. Relay & Orchestrator: The backend services that process intents and manage execution.
+2. Relay & Orchestrator: Backend services that process intents and manage execution.

-3. Executor Network: A distributed set of hot wallets that submit transactions to the blockchain.
+3. Executor Network: A set of hot wallets that submit transactions to the blockchain.

 Key Components